7 Best Organic Mattress Toppers Tested & Certified Non-Toxic

 James Miller

-Unfortunately, most toppers are made from synthetic memory foam.
-They can contain chemical flame retardants that emit toxic VOCs while you sleep.
+But most toppers on the market are made from polyurethane memory foam, a synthetic material treated with chemical flame retardants that can emit toxic VOCs while you sleep.

 Materials: Organic Latex Core | Organic Wool Layer | Organic Cotton Cover